aklivity/zilla/README.md

 ### REST-Kafka Proxying
 - [x] **Correlated Request-Response (sync)** —  `HTTP` request-response over a pair of Kafka topics with correlation.
 Supports synchronous interaction, blocked waiting for a correlated response.
 - [x] **Correlated Request-Response (async)** — `HTTP` request-response over a pair of Kafka topics with correlation.
 Supports asynchronous interaction, returning immediately with `202 Accepted` plus location to retrieve a correlated response.
 Supports `prefer: wait=N` to retrieve the correlated response immediately as soon as it becomes available, with no need for client polling.

-- [x] **Oneway** — Produce an `HTTP` request payload to a Kafka topic, extracting message key and/or headers from segments of `HTTP` path if needed.
+- [x] **Oneway** — Produce an `HTTP` request payload to a Kafka topic, extracting message key and/or headers from segments of the `HTTP` path if needed.
 - [x] **Cache** — Retrieve message from a Kafka topic, filtered by message key and/or headers, with key and/or header values extracted from segments of the `HTTP` path if needed.
 Returns an `etag` header with `HTTP` response.
-Supports conditional `GET if-none-match request`, returning `304` if not modified or `200` if modified (with new `etag` header).
-Supports `prefer: wait=N` to respond as soon as a message becomes available, no need for client polling.
+Supports conditional `GET if-none-match request`, returning `304` if not modified or `200` if modified (with a new `etag` header).
+Supports `prefer: wait=N` to respond as soon as messages become available, no need for client polling.
 - [x] **Authorization** — Routed requests can be guarded to enforce required client privileges.

 ### SSE-Kafka Proxying

-- [x] **Filtering** — Streams messages from a Kafka topic, filtered by message key and/or headers, with key and/or header values extracted from segments of `HTTP` path if needed.
+- [x] **Filtering** — Streams messages from a Kafka topic, filtered by message key and/or headers, with key and/or header values extracted from segments of the `HTTP` path if needed.
 - [x] **Reliable Delivery** — Supports `event-id` and `last-event-id` header to recover from an interrupted stream without message loss, and without the client needing to acknowledge message receipt.
 - [x] **Continous Authorization** — Supports a `challenge` event, triggering the client to send up-to-date authorization credentials, such as JWT token, before expiration.
 The response stream is terminated if the authorization expires.
 Multiple SSE streams on the same `HTTP/2` connection and authorized by the same JWT token can be reauthorized by a single `challenge` event response.